ProfRosario/sandbox-readthedocs/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This is the Home Page when you press the House icon on top left hand side.

 Contents
 --------